Baseball Mode

 The manager of the team often uses these situations to test a player's resilience or to save their bullpen.
 This level of unpredictability and depth in the MLB makes the use of a mercy rule unnecessary.

 The Little League Mercy Rule spares kids from the embarrassment of a blowout loss.
-In MLB, multi-millionaire athletes don't easily get their feelings hurt.
+In MLB, multi-millionaire athletes don't get their feelings hurt easily.
 They earn massive salaries, and sometimes, their awful play should embarrass them.
 There are too many good players at this level for blowouts to happen consistently to a team.

 Is There A Mercy Rule In College Baseball?